Washington-University/cifti-matlab/README.md

-This code is intended to be fully compatible with the CIFTI-2 format, without external dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the cifti XML with minimal translation, as well as the data matrix with no added padding.
+This code is intended to be fully compatible with the CIFTI-2 format, without external dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the CIFTI-2 XML with minimal translation, as well as the data matrix with no added padding.
 The read_cifti function is the intended starting point, ciftiopen and similar are compatibility wrappers so that the library can be used in older code.